bullmoose20/Plex-Stuff/pyprogs/README.md

 pip install -r .\requirements.txt
 ```

-now you are ready to run it (with the venv activated)
+Now you are ready to run it (with the venv activated)

 Example of how to call and run the script: